fdbtrs/CR-FIQA/README.md

     2. CR-FIQA(S)
         1. Download the pretrained model
         2. run: python3 evaluation/getQualityScorce.py --data_dir "./data/quality_data" --datasets "XQLFW" --model_path "path_to_pretrained_CF_FIQAL_model" --backbone "iresnet50" --model_id "32572" --score_file_name "CRFIQAS.txt"
+#### Note: Our model process an aligned image using ([Alignment](https://github.com/fdbtrs/SFace-Privacy-friendly-and-Accurate-Face-Recognition-using-Synthetic-Data/blob/master/utils/MTCNN_alignment_fast.py)).
+The images should be of RGB color space.
+If you are using OpenCV to load the images, make sure to convert from BGR to RGB as OpenCV converts the color channel when it is loaded with OpenCV read command.
+All images are processed to have pixel values between -1 and 1 as in [QualityModel.py](https://github.com/fdbtrs/CR-FIQA/blob/main/evaluation/QualityModel.py)
 The quality score of LFW, AgeDB-30, CFP-FP, CALFW, CPLFW can be produced by following these steps:
 1. LFW, AgeDB-30, CFP-FP, CALFW, CPLFW are be included in the training dataset folder [insightface](https://github.com/deepinsight/insightface/tree/master/recognition/_datasets_)
 2. Set (in extract_bin.py) path = "/data/faces_emore/lfw.bin" to your LFW bin file and outpath = "./data/quality_data" where you want to save the preprocessed data (subfolder will be created)